Surgery: What to ExpectSkip to the navigation

 - An increase in leg swelling.
-This may be a sign of deep vein thrombosis, a condition in which blood clots form that can be very serious if not treated.
+This may be a sign of deep vein thrombosis, a condition that can be very serious if not treated.

 Your recovery from surgery may be different from what your surgeon expected.
 Other symptoms or problems may develop after your surgery, even when you follow your surgeon's instructions.
 This can be very frustrating.

 Be sure to call your surgeon if you have an unexpected symptom or problem, including:

 - Nausea and vomiting.
 If you aren't able to keep fluids down, you may become dehydrated.

 - Pain that doesn't go away after you take your pain medicine.